 - To the extent feasible, preserve the existing mature trees on the site to create a more aesthetically pleasing community, to provide screening from adjacent uses, and to absorb runoff. - Encourage the planting of additional trees (hardwood and evergreen) and vegetation along Mt.
-Kemble Avenue as well as throughout the entire Area. - Maintain the rural character of the Township through large areas of on-site open space, including mature tree growth (of both hardwood and evergreen). - Implement pedestrian trails and paths that connect the Glen Alpin and Hurstmont properties, as well as connect the two properties with the Morristown National Historical Park. - Preserve the environmental quality of the Morristown National Historical Park and the Great Swamp National Wildlife Refuge. - Protect natural resources through stringent land use and development regulations.
+Kemble Avenue as well as throughout the entire Area. - Maintain the rural character of the Township through large areas of on-site open space, including mature tree growth (of both hardwood and evergreen). - Implement pedestrian trails and paths that connect the all three properties, as well as provide opportunities for connections with the Morristown National Historical Park. - Preserve the environmental quality of the Morristown National Historical Park and the Great Swamp National Wildlife Refuge. - Protect natural resources through stringent land use and development regulations.